sephib/dagster-graph-project/README.md

 <div style="text-align:center"><img src="docs/images/monitorpostBanner.png" alt="postBanner dagster spark neo4j" width="450" ></div>

-* See [Simple Pipeline Monitoring Dashboard ](https://dev.to/sephib/implementing-a-graph-network-pipeline-with-dagster-3i3a) blog post for the entire write-up describing our monitor dashboard that we created using [Panel](https://panel.holoviz.org/).
-A [jupyter notebook](https://github.com/sephib/dagster-graph-project/tree/master/notebooks/dashboard_blog.ipynb) is also available.
+* See [Simple Pipeline Monitoring Dashboard ](https://dev.to/sephib/simple-pipeline-monitoring-dashboard-386p) blog post for the entire write-up describing our monitor dashboard that we created using [Panel](https://panel.holoviz.org/).
+The code is available in [this repo as a jupyter notebook](https://github.com/sephib/dagster-graph-project/tree/master/notebooks/dashboard_blog.ipynb) is also available.